US STOCKS-Wall St up slightly as investors assess economic data

 By Abhiram Nandakumar

-April 1 (Reuters) - Wall Street was slightly higher on Friday after data pointed to strength in the U.S. labor market and a rebound in the manufacturing sector.
+April 1 (Reuters) - Wall Street recouped early losses on Friday, helped by healthcare stocks, as investors assessed data pointing to a strong recovery in the U.S. economy.

 Gains were limited by a nearly 4 percent fall in crude prices amid increasing skepticism around a deal to freeze crude production.

-A separate report showed the U.S. manufacturing sector resumed growth in March, bolstered by strength in new orders, suggesting stronger corporate earnings ahead.
+A separate report showed the U.S. manufacturing sector resumed growth in March, bolstered by strength in new orders.

 “Most of the economic data goes into a ‘what will the Fed do’ quandary,” said Kim Forrest, research analyst at Fort Pitt Capital Group in Pittsburgh.
 “I think what we’ve gotten today is that it’s weak enough to still support the two rate hikes, maybe one rate hike.”

-Five of the 10 major S&P sectors were higher.
-The healthcare sector rose 0.63 percent, boosted by Regeneron.
+Five of the 10 major S&P sectors were higher, led by a 0.59 percent rise in the healthcare sector.
+Regeneron provided the biggest boost to the sector and the S&P 500.

-The S&P energy sector was down 1.7 percent.
-Chevron was off 1.4 percent and weighed the most on the Dow, while Exxon fell 1 percent and was the biggest drag on the S&P.
+Chevron was off 1.3 percent and weighed the most on the Dow, while Exxon fell 1.1 percent and was the biggest drag on the S&P.

 U.S. stocks ended the first quarter with a whimper on Thursday after a seven-week rally that rescued the S&P 500 from its worst start to a year since 2009.
 The recovery helped the S&P and the Dow log their second-straight quarter of gains.